kenta-s/gmail_api_jp/README.md

     $ gem install gmail_api_jp

-Put a yaml file named `gmail_draft.yml` to your application's root directory. the yaml file is like:
+Put a yaml file named `gmail_draft.yml` to your application's root directory. the yaml file should be like:
 ```yaml
 application_name: Your application name
 client_secrets_path: "/Path/to/your/client_secret.json"
 ```
 ## Usage

-First, require this.
+First, require gmail_api_jp.
 `require 'gmail_api_jp'`

 Create a string for the draft like this: